frasom/Email2taskwarrior/README.md

 Send a Email (text no HTML) to your Taskwarrior-Email Account
-Subject:    whatever you want, it will not be used Text/Body:  add add Pay the rent
+Subject:    whatever you want, it will not be used Text/Body:  {task command}
+Example:    add Pay the rent

 On your computer start **email2task.sh**